 As of January 2012 it is in private ownership, for restoration to Canberra standards.
+Bus 675 was the first Renault PR100.2 at ACTION, operating from Kingston Depot.

 It is the class leader of the 145 Renault PR100.2 Mk1 vehicles – the Mk1 designation applies to PR100.2 vehicles up to Bus 869.
+It was first registered on 16 April 1987.
+On 4 July 1992 it was transferred to Tuggeranong Depot, due to the closure of Kingston Depot.
+It was withdrawn from service in May 2000.

 In September 1989, Bus 717 was transferred from Belconnen Depot to Tuggeranong Depot along with Buses 716718 and 719 as extra shifts were created at Tuggeranong following the extension of the 333 to Tuggeranong Station.

+It was withdrawn from service at Tuggeranong Depot in June 2013.
 In February 2021, it was purchased by the Canberra Transport Museum for preservation.
 It is registered as (NSW Historic) 16343-J.

 VIN: VF6PU04A200000019